The University offers a huge range of resources and study support across all our campuses to help you make the most of your learning experience.

 Mathematics also provides resources, including pointers on revising for exams, a bibliography of books available in the University libraries on developing and refining study skills and PDP (personal development planning).

 We are implementing PDP into the personal tutor system, with the specific focus on CV writing.
 This will involve talking to your personal tutor, during your normally scheduled meetings, during which your personal tutor will encourage you in the gathering and recording of material from which you can then build a CV.
-The technical aspects of CV writing will be covered by presentations from members of Career Destinations.
+The technical aspects of CV writing will be covered by presentations from members of the Careers and Employability Service.